cilliantighe/Interactive_Graphics_P5/01_introduction/01_Random_Walker_with_4_outcomes/README.md

 ## Random Walker: 4 Outcomes

 ### Walker Class
 In this exercise a class called 'Walker' is created.
-The 'Walker' class has two instance variables.
+The Walker class has two instance variables.
 These are; 'x' and 'y'.
 When refering to instance variables in a class you must use 'this'

 ```js